 Counseling and Supervision

-During the 2018-2019 academic year, 15 students were enrolled in the Ph.D. in Counseling and Supervision Program.
-Since the implementation of the program, eight doctorates have been awarded.
-During the past two years, we admitted a total of 4 students.
-Our full-time students are expected to complete the program in three years and our part-time students plan to complete the program in five years.
+During the 2021-2022 academic year, 20 students were enrolled in the Ph.D. in Counseling and Supervision Program.
+Since the implementation of the program, seventeen doctorates have been awarded.
+During the past year, we admitted a total of 7 students.
+Our full-time students are expected to complete the program in three years and our part-time students plan to complete the program in four years.
 During the first decade of the program, our combined completion rate for full-time and part-time students in the Ph.D. in Counseling and Supervision Program has been 93%.
 All (100%) of our alumni report that they are licensed and working either full-time or part-time in counselor education, supervision, and counseling practice.

 KPI1 Counseling: Knowledge and skills for effective, evidence-based, culturally competent counseling.